Non-surgical treatment for foot pain

 Prolotherapy helped the patients make large improvements in walking and exercise ability, as well as produced decreased levels of anxiety and depression.

-- One-hundred percent of patients said Prolotherapy changed their lives for the better.1
+- One-hundred percent of patients said Prolotherapy changed their lives for the better.
+(3)

 Metatarsalgia is an umbrella term and not the name of an actual injury.
-It can be pain in the ball of the foot with or without inflammation.
-There are a number of treatments that will be described below including comprehensive Prolotherapy.
+It can be a pain in the ball of the foot with or without inflammation.
+Sometimes the diagnosis is isolated down to Tarsal Tunnel Syndrome.

-Recently doctors found that one of the many reasons Tarsal Tunnel Syndrome fails is lack of an accurate diagnosis or lack of understanding or appreciation of the actual anatomy involved.2
+Recent research found that one of the many reasons Tarsal Tunnel Syndrome treatment fails is the lack of an accurate diagnosis or lack of understanding or appreciation of the actual anatomy involved.
+(5)

-So the causes of many incidents of metatarsalgia are mechanical structure of the foot, poorly fitting shoes and improper foot mechanics with walking or running.
-Most research however points to simple wear and tear as th emain culprit, and to demonstrate this in the extreme doctors looking at female professional flamenco dancers and found that the evidence for high heels or other shoe problems as cause of their chronic foot pain were not as common as chronic repetitive trauma suffered during the practice of footwork dancing.4
+Dancers again.
+Most research however points to simple wear and tear as the main culprit, and to demonstrate this in the extreme doctors writing in the medical journal Medical Problems of Performing Artists, looking at female professional flamenco dancers and found that the evidence for high heels or other shoe problems as the cause of their chronic foot pain was not as common as chronic repetitive trauma suffered during the practice of footwork dancing.
+(6)

-Advanced metatarsalgia can lead to conditions of Avascular necrosis (bone death) of the second metatarsal head.
+In the journal Foot & Ankle Specialist, Dr. Valerie L. Schade wrote that advanced metatarsalgia can lead to conditions of Avascular necrosis (bone death) of the second metatarsal head.
 Conservative treatment includes nonsteroidal anti-inflammatory medication, reduced activity, padding, orthotics, and immobilization.
-When conservative treatments fail, a wide variety of surgical procedures exist; however, the optimal procedure is unknown.5
+When conservative treatments fail, a wide variety of surgical procedures exist; however, the optimal procedure is unknown.
+(7)

 Plantar fasciitis can occur for any number of reasons, most having their root in simple overuse.
 The pain is a result of the weakness of the plantar fascia, which then inflames.
 Please see our article on Plantar fasciitis and Plantar Fasciopathy for a more detailed discussion on these problems.